readthedocs/readthedocs.org/docs/ethical-advertising.rst

 You can :ref:`opt out <opt-out>` of having paid ads on your projects, or seeing paid ads if you want.
+You will still see :ref:`community ads <community-ads>`, which we run for free that promote community projects.

 We have gone into more detail about our views in our `blog post <https://blog.readthedocs.com/ads-on-read-the-docs/>`_ about this topic.
 Eric Holscher, one of our co-founders `talks a bit more <http://ericholscher.com/blog/2016/aug/31/funding-oss-marketing-money/>`_ about funding open source this way on his blog.